shariqueakram/JF_Hackathon/README.md

 ## Features

-- **Gameplay Mechanics:** Easy-to-learn yet hard-to-master mechanics; go through the gaps in the pipe - that's it!
+- **Gameplay Mechanics:** Go through the gaps in the pipe - that's it!

 ## Installation